bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/BUGS.md

 ## Bug: Title of thread does not show in thread detail view.
 Instead, it is just "Title".
 ### Fix: Fixed a typo in the prepare for segue "ViewMessageDetail".

+## Bug: App fails to retrieve threads from database.
+### Fix: Updated fetchMessageThreads in the MessageThreadController to decode an array instead of a dictionary.